XRPLF/xrpl-dev-portal/docs/references/protocol/ledger-data/ledger-entry-types/xchainownedclaimid.md

 An `XChainOwnedClaimID` entry represents *one* cross-chain transfer of value and includes information of the account on the source chain that locks or burns the funds on the source chain.

 The `XChainOwnedClaimID` entry must be acquired on the destination chain before submitting a `XChainCommit` on the source chain.
-Its purpose is to prevent transaction replay attacks and is also used as a place to collect attestations from witness servers.
+Its purpose is to prevent transaction replay attacks.
+It is also used as a place to collect attestations from witness servers.

 You can create a new `XChainOwnedClaimID` by sending an [XChainCreateClaimID transaction][].
 An `XChainOwnedClaimID` is destroyed when the funds are successfully claimed on the destination chain.